 Your school is a brand, with your Head / Principal acting as the brand's CEO.
 In modern marketing, regardless of the industry you are in, the consumer rules the roost.
 They want engagement from a brand; to be part of the buying process.

-How you interact with them can have a considerable impact on how you are perceived in a socially connect world.
+How you interact with them can have a considerable impact on how you are perceived in a socially connected world.

 Using social media as a school can make this challenging; delivering a sense of personality as a bricks and mortar establishment is more difficult to achieve.
 What you want is human interaction to help with this.
 Where better to start, then, than with your school Head?